KingCide/vigilant-engine/README.md

 # vigilant-engine
-A fresh start of a freshman who know little.
+A fresh start of a freshman who knows little.